-Don't Miss!
-2 Methods to Burn ISO to DVD
+How to Burn ISO to DVD on Windows &Mac (Easy Ways)

-"I'm having a bit of an issue here, I have a home movie file that is in a .iso format and I inserted it into my DVD player and it said, "Cannot play this type of disk".
-So what can I do with this .iso file to burn it to DVD and be able to watch it on my home DVD player???"
+"I'm having an issue here.
+I inserted a home movie with .iso format into my DVD player but shows, "Cannot play this type of disk".
+So what can I do with this?
+Does anyone know how to burn an iso file to DVD and make it playable on my home DVD player?"

 Contents